bchimborazo/nhanes_inferential_2021_23/README.md

   - R-squared: 0.0243 (2.43%)
 - Interpretation: Weight explains only 2.43% of the variance in sedentary behavior
 - F-statistic: 198.3 on 1 and 7952 DF,  p-value: < 2.2e-16
-- Conclusion: Weight is a statistically significant predictor of sedentary behavior (p < 0.001).
+- Interpretation of Results and Conclusion: Weight is a statistically significant predictor of sedentary behavior.
 As weight increases, sedentary behavior time also increases.

 ### Question 5: Does mean sedentary behavior time differ across education levels?